UtrechtUniversity/uu-quarto-presentation-template/README.md

 - Clone the new repository to your PC
 - Go to the presentations folder and rename `uu_template.qmd`
 - Open the `.qmd` file in RStudio or VS Code and start working on your presentation.
-- Both [Rstudio](https://quarto.org/docs/get-started/hello/rstudio.html) and [VS Code](https://quarto.org/docs/get-started/hello/vscode.html) have Quarto extensions that can be installed and used to render and preview your presentation on your PC.
+- Both [Rstudio](https://quarto.org/docs/get-started/hello/rstudio.html) and [VS Code](https://quarto.org/docs/get-started/hello/vscode.html) have Quarto extensions that can be installed and used to preview your presentation on your PC.
-- Commit and push your changes to GitHub and use GitHub pages to publish your presentation.
+- Commit and push your changes to GitHub.

+## Setting up GitHub Pages for your presentation:

+Under *Settings* → *Pages* → *Build and deployment* the source must be switched to "GitHub Action".
+See this blog post for more information about [Quarto and GitHub pages](https://tarleb.com/posts/quarto-with-gh-pages/).

 Check [quarto.org](https://quarto.org/) for extended documentation on how to get started.